A fantastic walk from Haytor Vale to Hound Tor, Dartmoor

 View of Houndtor Rock, Dartmoor, UK

-As you’d imagine, there’s lots of folklore and mystery surrounding the Hound Tor rocks.
-Legend claims that the rocks were originally a pack of hounds, turned to stone by a witch.
-Some believe the rocks were the inspiration for Sir Arthur Conan’s Doyle’s novel, Hound of the Baskervilles, about a giant ghostly hound that haunted Dartmoor.
+As you’d imagine, there’s plenty of folklore and mystery surrounding the Hound Tor rocks.
+Legend has it that Hound Tor’s rocks were once a pack of hounds turned to stone by a witch.
+This tale is said to have inspired Sir Arthur Conan Doyle’s The Hound of the Baskervilles, about a ghostly dog that haunted Dartmoor.

-It’s fairly easy to climb to the summit at 414 m (1,358 ft), from where you’ll get far-reaching views across the moors.
+It’s a fairly easy climb to the summit at 414 m (1,358 ft), from where you’ll get far-reaching views across the moors.

 If you don’t want to walk to Hound Tor, you can park in Swallerton Gate Car Park, which is an easy 10-minute walk from the rocks.
 The postcode is TQ13 9XQ.